 In March 2018, the Gerald R. Ford International Airport Authority was approached by the Michigan Department of Environmental Quality (MDEQ) Remediation and Redevelopment Division, Grand Rapids District Office, regarding historical use of firefighting foam.
 In response, the Authority began a stepwise approach to further understand the use of aqueous film-forming foam (AFFF) at the airport.
 Use is generally summarized as follows from our April 13, 2018 response to the MDEQ: "Firefighting materials at the airport (and all U.S. commercial airports) are specified and regulated by the Federal Aviation Administration.
 The military specification (Mil-Spec) specifying which aqueous film-forming foam is permitted to be used pursuant to FAA regulations has changed over time.
 The latest Mil-Spec from September 2016 requires AFFF formulations, and the immediately prior formulation contained some form of per- and polyfluoroalkyl substances (PFAS)."
 There are three main scenarios in which AFFF may be used at an airport: training, equipment testing, and to extinguish fuel-fed fires.
 The Authority has utilized best practices to meet FAA regulations in all of these use scenarios.
 Following the April 2018 letter, the Authority fostered a collaborative effort with regulatory agencies, including the Michigan Department of Environment, Great Lakes, and Energy (EGLE - formerly the MDEQ), Michigan Department of Health and Human Services, and the Kent County Health Department and conducted numerous water and soil tests in the vicinity of a former on-site firefighter training area.
-This investigation has continued through 2022, and a settlement agreement was reached between Cascade Charter Township (the "Township") and Gerald R. Ford International Airport Authority, effective April 26, 2023.
-The agreement states that the Authority is obligated to reimburse the Township in the amount of \$515,000 for temporary drinking water relief the Township is providing to affected residents, as well as approximately \$1.6 million for capital costs associated with upgrades to the municipal water system that will be made in 2023 and 2024.
+This investigation continued through 2024, and a settlement agreement was reached between Cascade Charter Township (the "Township") and the Gerald R. Ford International Airport Authority, effective April 26, 2023.
+The agreement states that the Authority is obligated to reimburse the Township an amount up to \$515,000 for temporary drinking water relief the Township is providing to affected residents, as well as approximately \$1,625,000 for capital costs associated with upgrades to the municipal water system that were started in 2023 and will be completed in 2024.